BCDevOps/developer-experience/docs/resource-tuning-recommendations.md

 ## Setting Requests and Limits

 :exclamation: **If you set a resource Limit, you should also set a resource Request.** Otherwise the Request will match the Limit.
-For example, a Deployment with *no* defined cpu request and a definted cpu limit of 1 core will *result in a pod with a request of 1 cpu and a limit of 1 cpu*.
+For example, a Deployment with *no* defined CPU request and a defined CPU limit of 1 core will *result in a pod with a request of 1 CPU and a limit of 1 CPU*.

 **General Guidelines**\
 :ballot_box_with_check: Set requests and limits.\
 :ballot_box_with_check: Set requests to the *minimum* of what your application needs.\
-:ballot_box_with_check: Set limits to a resonable burstable number of what a single pod should support.\
+:ballot_box_with_check: Set limits to a reasonable burstable number of what a single pod should support.\
-:ballot_box_with_check: Use horizontal pod autoscalers where possible, rather than large cpu and memory limits.
+:ballot_box_with_check: Use horizontal pod autoscalers where possible, rather than large CPU and memory limits.

 **Being A Good Resource Citizen**